tmonjalo/choose/README.md

 Usage
 -----

-A choice can be preselected as parameter.
+A choice can be preselected as first argument.
 In cursor mode, it falls back to the first line if there is no default choice.

 When the key ENTER is pressed, the selected choice is validated.